jeffreyts/MQTT-Sim/README.md

 # MQTT-Sim

-MQTT-Sim is a simulator designed to periodically publish data to an MQTT broker, simulating multiple publishers and topics.
-It is useful for testing and developing MQTT-based systems by generating configurable, realistic MQTT traffic.
+MQTT-Sim is a simulator designed to periodically publish random numeric data to an MQTT broker to help simulate multiple sensor readings without physical devices.

 # Simple To Use
 - Connect to a broker